pivotal/docs-tap/services-toolkit/reference/api/rbac.hbs.md

 ## <a id="claim-verb"></a> The claim verb for ClusterInstanceClass

-Services Toolkit supports the usage of a `claim` verb for RBAC rules that apply to `clusterinstanceclasses`.
+Services Toolkit supports using the `claim` verb for RBAC rules that apply to `clusterinstanceclasses`.
-This, along with relevant aggregating labels, `RoleBindings` or `ClusterRoleBindings` can be used as a form of access control to determine who is able to claim from which `ClusterInstanceClass` and from where.
+You can use this with relevant aggregating labels, `RoleBindings`, or `ClusterRoleBindings` as a form of access control to specify who can claim from which `ClusterInstanceClass` and from where.
-See [Authorize users and groups to claim from provisioner-based classes](../../how-to-guides/authorize-claim-provisioner-classes.hbs.md) for further information.
+For more information, see [Authorize users and groups to claim from provisioner-based classes](../../how-to-guides/authorize-claim-provisioner-classes.hbs.md).

 For example: